Assisting Australians overseas

 - store lost property, or

-- recieve or send postal items on your behalf.
+- receive or send postal items on your behalf.

 Our assistance may be limited in some circumstances